Akapeggy/cse15l-lab-reports/Lab 5 Report.md

      Hi,

      It seems like there could be an issue with your loop logic in reversed(int[] arr).
-     Can you add debug prints inside the loop to show the value of arr[i] and newArray[arr.length - i - 1] before and after the swap?
+     Can you add debug prints to the original array and the new array returned by calling the method reversed?
 This should help us see what's happening during each step of the reversal process.
   3. Another screenshot/terminal output showing what information the student got from trying that, and a clear description of what the bug is.
      ![jdb](jdb.png)
+     Description of the bug:
+     By using jdb, it turns out that the bug should be newArray[i] = arr[arr.length - i - 1] and return newArray instead of the original line 8 and 10.
-  4. At the end, all the information needed about the setup including:
+  5. At the end, all the information needed about the setup including:
      * The file & directory structure needed
        * My buggy program:
          ![ArrayExample](ArrayExample.png)